 Studies have shown that survival is the same whether the first surgery done is a limb-sparing surgery or an amputation.

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-There are two types of radiation therapy:
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Osteosarcoma is treated with external beam radiation therapy.
+This type of therapy uses a machine outside the body to send radiation toward the area of the body with cancer.

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
+Late effects of cancer treatment may include:

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
-For more information, see Late Effects of Treatment for Childhood Cancer.
+Learn more about Late Effects of Treatment for Childhood Cancer.

 As your child goes through treatment, they will have follow-up tests or check-ups.
 Some tests that were done to diagnose or stage the cancer may be repeated to see how well the treatment is working.
 Decisions about whether to continue, change, or stop treatment may be based on the results of these tests.